 The above Subject line is greater than 255 characters, which would not allow the user to create a ticket.

-- Please note that the body of the Ticket also has a character limit.
+- Note that the body of the Ticket also has a character limit.

 JIRA Dynamic Assignees